Iterative algorithms for partitioned neural network approximation to partial differential equations: Numerical results

-For the one-dimensional case, we will consider two examples to show the performance of the proposed one-level and two-level additive Schwarz methods.
-As a first example, we consider a smooth example and later we consider a highly oscillatory example.
+For the one-dimensional case, we will consider two examples to show the performance of the proposed one-level and two-level iterative algorithms.
+As a first example, we consider a smooth example and later we consider a multiscale example.